 Ted Petersen may or may not have been guiding for ten years, nobody really keeps track anymore.
 He’s also one of the River School instructors, and he knows the water so well that there are rumors that he may be a reincarnated mermaid (mer-man).
 Ted has been called the Martha Stewart of the outdoor living world, and his dutch-oven cooking and fly-fishing skills are unrivaled.

-Heath Chisholm is a first year guide from Missoula who is currently a student at Boise State.
+Heath Chisholm is a second year guide from Missoula who is currently a student at Boise State.
 Heath’s passions include Caboose breakfast burritos, Glacier Grill, and rafting, especially on dinner trips.
 If you’re lucky enough to be in Heath’s boat, don’t forget to ask to see his hat tan line.

-Evan Combs is a first year guide from Colorado who now lives and attends college in Missoula.
+Evan Combs is a second year guide from Colorado who now lives and attends college in Missoula.
 Evan’s favorite activity is rafting all day long and is actually in the process of composing a musical detailing his various experiences and insights on the river.
 Look out for “Rafting All Day Long” on Broadway soon, and ask Evan for a sneak peek if you’re lucky enough to be on his boat.
 He’s been called the Sondheim of the whitewater industry.

 Brandon Crawford is a man of few words.
-Also in his first year at Great Northern, this Billings-born guide now lives and studies in Missoula and likes romantic comedies and long walks on the beach.
+Also in his second year at Great Northern, this Billings-born guide now lives and studies in Missoula and likes romantic comedies and long walks on the beach.
 Ladies, listen up.

-Kurt Erbach is a new guide at Great Northern.
+Kurt Erbach is a second year guide at Great Northern.
 A perpetual student, Kurt earned two bachelors’ degrees from Illinois State and University of Illinois and is now earning his Masters from University of Montana.
 Fondly known by his coworkers as the “Nutty Professor,” Kurt will enforce strict grammar rules on his boat at all times.

-Sarah Kaelin is a first year guide at Great Northern, and can also be found making reservations in the office.
+Sarah Kaelin is a second year guide at Great Northern, and can also be found making reservations in the office.
 She attends Middlebury College in Vermont with her pal Anna.
 A true Midd kid, Sarah can be recognized by her outrageous Teva tan and her propensity for big fancy words.
 Her likes include gear boating, her backpack, and Grinnell Argilite; her dislikes include broken fingers and imprecise language.

 Joe Gallagher has been guiding the Middle Fork for six years and is also a rafting coordinator.
 Joe’s main activity consists of running after or frantically looking for his rebellious new puppy and taking her rafting.
 When he’s not doing that, you can find him reading texts of Eastern philosophy.
 Joe is also a certified ESL instructor and plans to spend some time in the near future teaching English in Vietnam!
 If you’re in Joe’s boat, make sure to hold on to him tight going through the Bonecrusher rapids to make sure he doesn’t fall out.

-Jordan Rork, Great Northern’s office manager, is back for her second season at the company.
+Jordan Rork, Great Northern’s office manager, is back for her third season at the company.
 A native of southern California, she decided the beach was overrated and made her way up to the mountains of Glacier (fortunately for us!).
 You will most often see her going out of her way to assist someone, whether it be a coworker, customer, or even a plant.

 Meg Lindberg is Great Northern’s chef and is the wizard behind the amazing food on all of our meal trips.
 Meg sources local organic food, much of it from her own garden, to create the impressive three-course meals your guides will cook up for you right on the side of the river if you’re on a full-day, overnight, or dinner trip.
 Meg credits the Universe for sending her inspiration for her recipes, and who has better taste than the Universe?